 Fortunately for Local 400 member Eric Jarrett, that wasn’t the end of the story.

 Eric works as an overnight stocker at Safeway #1019 in Alexandria, Virginia.
 His store is one of the few locations that is supposed to be open 24 hours.

 But one night, Eric was instructed to close the store when there was no cashier on duty.
 Even though he was following instructions, Eric’s manager suspended him and one of his coworkers.

-Eric and J.P. didn’t take this sitting down.
-They worked with their union representative and immediately filed a grievance and pursued it aggressively.
+Eric didn’t take this sitting down.
+He worked with his union representative and immediately filed a grievance and pursued it aggressively.

 “I was out of work for three and a half weeks,” Eric said.
 “Tom [Rogers, his Local 400 representative] spoke on my behalf and did a marvelous job of getting me reinstated as fast as he could.
 I was impatient and apprehensive, but Tom calmed me down.
 He knew what he was doing and reached a good settlement.”

-Eric and J.P. were reinstated and Eric was awarded full back pay for the time of his suspension and justice was served.
+Eric was reinstated and awarded full back pay for the time of his suspension and justice was served.